holoviz/panel/README.md

 Panel can also be used with the separate [Param](https://param.pyviz.org) project to create interactively configurable objects with or without associated visualizations, in a fully declarative way.
 With this approach, you declare your configurable object using the pure-Python, zero-dependency `param` library, annotating your code with parameter ranges, documentation, and dependencies between parameters and your code.
 Using this information, you can make all of your domain-specific code be optionally configurable in a GUI, with optional visual displays and debugging information if you like, all with just a few lines of declarations.
 With this approach, you don't ever have to commit to whether your code will be used in a notebook, in a GUI app, or completely behind the scenes in batch processing or reports -- the same code can support all of these cases equally well, once you declare the associated parameters and constraints.
 This approach lets you completely separate your domain-specific code from anything to do with web browsers, GUI toolkits, or other volatile technologies that would otherwise make your hard work become obsolete as they change over time.

-## About PyViz
+## About HoloViz

-Panel is part of the PyViz initiative for making Python-based visualization tools work well together.
-See [pyviz.org](https://pyviz.org) for related packages that you can use with Panel and [status.pyviz.org](https://status.pyviz.org) for the current status of each PyViz project.
+Panel is part of the HoloViz family of tools.
+The [HoloViz website](https://holoviz.org) shows how to use Panel together with other libraries to solve complex problems, with detailed tutorials and examples.
+For a list of examples building on this set of tools (including Panel) see [examples.pyviz.org](https://examples.pyviz.org/)